Upper Providence Township, Delaware County, Pennsylvania: Education

 Upper Providence Township lies within the Rose Tree Media School District, created in 1966 by a merger with the Rose Tree Union and Media Borough School Districts.

 Public school students residing within the township attend either Rose Tree Elementary School, in the township boundaries, or Media Elementary School for grades K-5, depending on where they live.
-Springton Lake Middle School (located within township boundaries) serves students in grades 6–8, and Penncrest High School serves students in grades 9-12.
+Springton Lake Middle School (located within township boundaries) serves students in grades 6–8, and Penncrest High School serves students in grades 9–12.

 The Walden School and Benchmark School are the only two private schools in the township.

 St. Mary Magdalen School is the township's only parochial school.

-Cardinal O'Hara High School is the local parochial high school located one mile outside Upper Providence Twonship.
+Cardinal O'Hara High School is the local parochial high school located one mile outside Upper Providence Township.

 Pennsylvania Institute of Technology is in the township.

 The township is served by the Media-Upper Providence Free Library.

 Transportation

 As of 2019, there were 55.59 mi of public roads in Upper Providence Township, of which 17.56 mi were maintained by Pennsylvania Department of Transportation (PennDOT) and 38.03 mi were maintained by the township.

 The township's road system is made up of many local roads and a few major roads that are maintained by PennDOT, such as US 1, PA 252 (both Providence Road and Palmer's Mill Road), Rose Tree Road, Baltimore Pike, Bishop Hollow Road, Ridley Creek Road, Kirk Lane, and others, with most traffic volume occurring at the interchange between PA 252 and US 1 (Media Bypass), where Kirk Lane and Rose Tree Road are also both within a tenth of a mile of the interchange and contribute to the traffic volume of the interchange area.

-The township is served by SEPTA public transportation (bus & trolly lines).
-The Media SEPTA station is in the township.
+The township is served by SEPTA public transportation.
+The Media station along SEPTA Regional Rail's Media/Wawa Line is in the township.
+SEPTA provides Suburban Bus service to Upper Providence Township along Route 110, which runs between Penn State Brandywine and the 69th Street Transportation Center, and Route 118, which runs between the Chester Transit Center and Newtown Square.